mnneeltakemail2/testNeel3/overview/platform-components.md

 # 8. MainNet / TestNet

 1. **MainNet** - this is the real deal, the live Neel blockchain where you in the worst case could lose money if you are not careful.
 You can access the mainnet via a full node. it's integrated with the GUI in the Neel client, allowing anyone to use it without any technical knowledge or blockchain downloads.
-2. **TestNet **- this is the test version of the Waves blockchain. [here](https://github.com/wavesplatform/Waves/releases) you'll find always the latest versions and newest features before they go live.
+2. **TestNet **- this is the test version of the Neel blockchain. [here](https://github.com/neelplatform/Neel/releases) you'll find always the latest versions and newest features before they go live.